Bird Watching, prime ecotourism activity in Coron

 For more information and travel assistance about our Birdwatching in Coron, visit our Green Travel Exchange and for your Green Hotels stay , send us a message.
 Join our Society of Sustainable Tourism & Development Inc. SSTDI- advocating green, eco-friendly and responsible travel.
 Promote your eco destination, hotel, resort, lodging, restaurant, festival, event venue or hospitality services, spa or sports, transport, real estate development or any tourism-related enterprise espousing green or sustainable practices.

-Posted on October 24, 2014, in Eco Conservation, Sustainable Development, Sustainable Tourism and tagged biosphere reserves, bird watching, Coron, ecotourism, Palawan, Philippines, Sustainable Tourism.
+Posted on October 24, 2014, in Eco Conservation, Ecotourism, Green Destinations, Sustainable Tourism and tagged biosphere reserves, bird watching, Coron, ecotourism, Green Destinations, green travel guide, Palawan, Philippines, Sustainable Tourism.
 Bookmark the permalink.
 Leave a comment.